 Canadians Detained Abroad

-In the wake of the Maher Arar case, Amnesty International is currently campaigning on a number of other cases of Canadians detained abroad who are experiencing serious human rights violations.
+Amnesty International campaigns on cases of Canadians detained abroad who are experiencing serious human rights violations.
 While the specifics of each case vary considerably, the ultimate goal of this work is to ensure that those in detention receive consular assistance and effective human rights protection without discrimination.
 We are calling on the government of Canada to:

 - Adopt an official policy of refusing to receive and/or make use of information from other governments where there are credible grounds for believing that it has been obtained under torture.
 Similarly, cease to share information with other governments where there are credible grounds to believe that it may result in the torture, and/or cruel, inhumane or degrading treatment or punishment of detainees and other serious human rights violations.